 start() may be used to create custom trace spans:

 const tracer = start;// ...app;

 The trace agent can do automatic tracing of the following web frameworks:

-The agent will also automatic trace of the following kinds of RPCs:
+The agent will also automatically trace RPCs from the following modules:

-You can use the Custom Tracing API to trace other processes in your application.
+You can use the Custom Tracing API to trace other modules in your application.

 startplugins:// You may use a package name or absolute path to the file.'my-module': '@google-cloud/trace-agent-plugin-my-module''another-module': path;